-A digital library is any collection of documents that has been digitally preserved and is accessible on the internet or through software.
+A digital collection, also known as a digital library, is any collection of files that has been digitally preserved and is accessible on the internet or through software.
 A digital library may contain manuscripts, newspapers, books, journals, images, audio, and video.

 There are all kinds of digital libraries.
-If you’ve recently watched a movie on Netflix, read a magazine on Google Books, researched history using the Library of Congress website, or rediscovered a favorite classic book on Project Gutenberg—you’ve accessed a digital library, maybe without even knowing it.
+If you’ve recently watched a movie on Netflix, read a magazine on Google Books, researched history using the Library of Congress’ website, or rediscovered a favorite classic book on Project Gutenberg, you’ve accessed a digital library without even knowing it.

-Historical documents, whether they’re significant to your organization, community, or to an entire culture, are usually made of paper, parchment, or other delicate materials.
+Historical documents, whether they’re significant to your individual organization, family, or a larger community, are usually made of paper, parchment, or other delicate materials.
 Nothing lasts forever.
 All it takes is a flood, fire, or misplaced cup of coffee to turn an important piece of history into dust.

-A digital document collection or digital library is simply a user-friendly way to organize and view your newly-digitized collection.
+Digital libraries are user-friendly ways to organize and view your newly-digitized collection.
 Digital document preservation guarantees that your collection won’t be erased by the passage of time.

-Anderson Archival provides many different options, all depending on how you intend to use your collection.
+Anderson Archival recommends several different options, depending on how you intend to use your collection.
 If your digital document collection is going to be accessed by a select few users, you may consider storing the collection on a local server connected to only a few machines (with an additional backup stored securely on the cloud, just in case).

-If your collection needs to be used by an organization or a large number of internal users for research or education purposes, a cloud server or website may be the best solution for you.
+If your collection will be used by an organization or a large number of internal users for research or education purposes, a cloud server or digital access management systems (DAMS) may be the best solution for you.

-If you want to make your collection shareable online for the world, you might consider a website for easy access.
+If you want to make your collection shareable online for the world, you might consider a website or pre-built gallery software for easy access.
 Depending on your use case, you can also create secure subscription-based access.

 How Can I Make My Collection Shareable Online?

-Ultimately, the purpose of many digital libraries is to make a collection shareable online.
-This can look like a massive database such as Google Books or a private-access application available through subscription or membership.
-Instead of limiting your collection by confining it to a box or private room in a physical location, where the contents are only accessible to those who can travel, and where the documents are at risk of damage from being touched by many hands or other accidental harm, your custom library can be accessed by a potentially limitless number of people, filtered only by restrictions made by you.
+The purpose of many digital libraries is to make a collection shareable online, whether it’s a massive public database or a private-access application available through subscription or membership.
+Physical collections are often restricted in ways that make the contents accessible only to those who can travel, and even then puts the documents at risk of damage from being touched by many hands or other accidental harm.
+Rather than confining your collection to a box or behind a locked door, your custom digital library can be accessed by a potentially limitless number of people, filtered only by restrictions made by you.

-Don’t undertake this process alone.
-The key to making your collection shareable online is to partner with an archival company to ensure that all steps in the digitization process are done right the first time.
-An archival company also has access to resources for building the library itself, keeping documents secure and accessible, and guaranteeing the digital library stays up and running.
+The key to making your collection shareable online is to partner with a technical archival company to ensure that all steps in the digitization process are done right the first time.
+An experienced archival company also has access to resources for building the online library itself, keeping documents secure and accessible, and guaranteeing the digital library stays up and running.